Rule 3332-1-14 | Student surveys.

 (E) No administrator who is also an instructor may administer a survey to any class he or she instructs or tabulate the results of that survey without the approval of the executive director of the state board of career colleges and schools.

-(1) Part I of the survey shall measure the student's satisfaction with the instruction he or she has been receiving from the beginning of the term, quarter, or semester in the specific class in which the survey is being administered.
+(1) The survey shall measure the student's satisfaction with the instruction he or she has been receiving from the beginning of the term, quarter, or semester in the specific class in which the survey is being administered.
 It shall enable the student to convey the degree of satisfaction he or she has with the teaching ability of the instructor; those personal qualities of the instructor essential to effective relationships with students; and physical aspects of the classroom, including equipment employed, that relate materially to an appropriate and effective learning environment.

-(2) Part II of the survey shall measure the student's satisfaction with the overall quality of his educational experience at the school.
+(2) The survey shall also measure the student's satisfaction with the overall quality of his educational experience at the school.
 It shall enable the student to express the degree of his or her satisfaction with all instruction received, the program he or she is taking, the equipment used in the courses taken to date, the school facility in which instruction has been provided, and the services provided by staff members other than instructors.
 It shall also enable the student to express the degree of his or her satisfaction with the integrity of the school demonstrated in its recruitment and business practices, by its recruitment agents and administrative staff, and in its responses to the student's concerns or complaints.

 (3) The survey shall also ask the student whether he or she would recommend the school in which he or she enrolled to a friend.

 (G) Schools may also be required to administer student surveys on behalf of the board in order to determine student satisfaction.

 Last updated January 3, 2022 at 10:50 AM